-Now that the prompt has been introduced and students brainstormed ideas for the prompt, it is time to look at writing graphic organizers that fit well for your expectations.
-These ideas are ideal for any writing curriculum and are a part of a series of mini lessons for writer’s workshop designed for scaffolding through the writing process.
+Now that the prompt has been introduced and students brainstormed ideas for the prompt, it is time for Writing Mini Lesson #14- Graphic Organizers for Narrative Writing.
+This mini lesson is ideal for any writing curriculum and is a part of a series of mini lessons for writer’s workshop designed for scaffolding through the writing process.

 LAST LESSON: WRITING MINI LESSON #13- SETTING WRITING GOALS